-DDSD will allow designated agencies, specialized services agencies, and the supportive intermediary service organization (DAs/SSAs/ISO) to convert funds that are managed by the family within the following categories: respite, community supports, employment supports, in-home family supports - into a Difficulty of Care stipend for the time period of 4/1/2022-6/30/2022.
+DDSD will allow designated agencies, specialized services agencies, and the supportive intermediary service organization (DAs/SSAs/ISO) to convert funds that are managed by the family within the following categories: respite, community supports, employment supports, in-home family supports - into a Difficulty of Care stipend for the period of 7/1/2022-9/30/2022.
 Family caregivers are eligible to request payments when the following statements are true:

 - A minor or adult child/family member has an approved HCBS budget; and - The budget has portions that are managed by the family; and - The individual is living in the home of the family caregiver; and - The family caregiver is providing additional care beyond the amount of natural support they typically provide because of the consistent loss of typical hourly or daily services.
-This is when services are reduced due to the unavailability of workers to provide the service. - There are unused funds that are managed by the family in their HCBS budget as of 6/30/2022 for the fourth quarter of the fiscal year.
+This is when services are reduced due to the unavailability of workers to provide the service. - There are unused funds that are managed by the family in their HCBS budget as of 9/30/2022 for the first quarter of the fiscal year.

-An unpaid family caregiver may not receive a difficulty of care stipend when services can be delivered safely and workers are available.
+An unpaid family caregiver may not receive a difficulty of care stipend when services can be delivered safely and workers are available, even if the family has declined these supports.